natalieagus/50002/docs/FPGA/fpga_4.md

 # Getting Good with FPGA: Building the Beta CPU
 {: .no_toc}

+{: .warning}
+This project is now part of our lab and our syllabus.
+Please find [a more comprehensive and modular version of its implementation by reading this handout](https://natalieagus.github.io/50002/lab/lab4-part1) that implements interrupt, illop, and I/O handling more properly.

 This document is created for the sake of enhancing our understanding in how basic CPU works by actually implementing it onto our FPGA.
 We will create our 32-bit $$\beta$$ CPU and use simple dual-port RAM to simulate some of the instructions that we have learned in class and **test** if they're working properly.

 You are recommended to read this document only after you've understood **completely** up until the chapter on $$\beta$$ datapath and are comfortable enough with HDL programming: